-To minimize your eye problems find eye specialists near me on google you will be directed to Arohi Eye which is one of the best eye hospitals in Mumbai.
+To minimize your eye problems find ‘eye doctor near me‘on google you will be directed to Arohi Eye which is one of the best eye hospitals in Mumbai.

-Your opthalmologist evaluates the health of your eyes when assessing your candidature for LASIK Surgery based on the following criteria:
+Your ophthalmologist evaluates the health of your eyes when assessing your candidature for LASIK Surgery based on the following criteria:

-Pregnancy – Pregnancy is associated with pregnancy, and lactation could result in dry eye symptoms and complications in surgery.
+- Pregnancy – Pregnancy is associated with certain complications, and lactation could result in dry eye symptoms and complications in surgery.